• Skip to primary navigation

 6. Finally, fold the strawberry filling into the batter.
 Mix well.

-1. Pour the batter into the prepared Oreo crust and bake the cheesecake in a water bath at 160 degrees Celsius for 55 minutes.
+1. Pour the cheesecake filling into the prepared Oreo crust and bake the Oreo strawberry cheesecake in a water bath at 160 degrees Celsius for 55 minutes.

-3. After 55 minutes, turn off the oven and let the cheesecake sit in the oven for about 10 minutes.
+3. After 55 minutes, turn off the oven and let the Oreo strawberry cheesecake sit in the oven for about 10 minutes.
 At this stage, the cheesecake should be firm on the sides but still wobbly in the center.
 It will continue to cook as it cools down, so it is important that the oven is turned off once the cheesecake reaches this stage.
 Over baking can cause your cheesecake texture to be rubbery and possibly crack too.
-Let the cake rest at room temperature for another 20 minutes before loosening the cake tin and removing it.
+Remove the cake from the oven and let it rest at room temperature for another 20 minutes before loosening the cake tin and removing it.

-4. Refrigerate the cheesecake for at least 4 hours or overnight.
-To decorate the cheesecake, spread a thin layer of fresh whipped cream on top and arrange fresh strawberries before serving.
+4. Refrigerate the Oreo strawberry cheesecake for at least 4 hours or overnight.
+To decorate the cheesecake, spread a thin layer of fresh whipped cream on top of the cheesecake and arrange fresh strawberries before serving.
 Leftovers should be kept refrigerated.

 Creamy and delicious Oreo strawberry cheesecake